Degree Requirements and Course Descriptions

 - Additionally, you may be asked to interview with a selection committee.

 Do not hesitate to contact your assigned academic advisor if you have any questions regarding this process.

 Upper Division Application

-If you want to be admitted into the Upper Division's first course, JOUR 361 – Introductory Reporting and Writing, you must submit your application by October 1.
+If you want to be admitted into the Upper Division's first course, JOUR 361 – Introductory Reporting and Writing, you must submit an application by March 1 at 5 p.m.
 Applications WILL NOT be accepted after the established deadline.

 Prof. Cecile Holmes is the head of the journalism sequence and helps make decisions about journalism course scheduling and content.

 If you have questions about this major or your sequence progression please contact your assigned academic advisor.